 Asian Studies offers undergraduate majors in Asian Studies, Chinese, and Japanese, and minors in those same fields.
 We also offer a minor in Korean and four semesters of Hindi.

 Asian Studies offers dual-title PhD degrees in a number of fields.
 These interdisciplinary degree programs will draw on programmatic strengths in East Asian history, East-West comparative literature, religious studies, comparative politics, political economy, the literature and history of the Asian diaspora, comparative colonialism and ethnicity, and historical and cultural linguistics.
+Careers in Asian Studies.

-Our award-winning, widely published faculty has research interests in a wide variety of fields, including Islam in China, the Ryukyu Islands, architecture of the Indian city, Mughal political culture, East-West comparative literature, Confucian philosophy, contemporary Asian American fiction, medieval Japanese Buddhism, the history of Empire, the politics of democratization, and more.
+Our award-winning, widely published faculty have research interests in a wide variety of fields, including Islam in China, the Ryukyu Islands, the architecture of the Indian city, Mughal political culture, East-West comparative literature, Confucian philosophy, contemporary Asian American fiction, medieval Japanese Buddhism, the history of Empire, the politics of democratization, and more.
 They come from a wide range of disciplines, including Applied Linguistics, Art and Art History, Classics and Ancient Mediterranean Studies, Comparative Literature, Economics, English, History & Religious Studies, International Affairs, Labor Studies & Employment Relations, Political Science, and Women's Studies.